Learn how to hang string lights or Christmas lights without using nails on almost ANY surface!

 And these days, string lights are where it's at.

-If you want to avoid using nails when hanging string lights, either indoors or outdoors around the pool or patio, you actually do have a lot of options these days.
+If you want to avoid using nails when hanging string lights, either indoors or outdoors around the pool or patio, you actually do have a lot of options.

 Here are five different solutions that you might find helpful when hanging lights in different areas of your property.